 Our support group is now available online through Zoom for people living in Gloucestershire who are bereaved by suicide.
 To attend you will need to download Zoom and set up and account for yourself.

-We will be running two groups per month at 7pm;
+We will be running one group per month at 7pm;

-Lorraine and Andrea are qualified counsellors who are a Member of British Association for Counselling and Psychotherapy.
+Lorraine is a qualified counsellors who is a Member of British Association for Counselling and Psychotherapy.
 There are also four Sunflowers volunteers who help run the group; Andy, Wendy, Graham and Di.
 They will do their upmost to support you.